vriesm060/react-native-course/README.md

 });
 ```

-### Add post request to the server
+## Add post request to the server

-Post the form data to the server using fetch.
-We do this in the action.
+Post the formdata to the server using fetch.
+This is handled in the action.

 ```
 export const createHome = ({ title, image, homeType, price, yearBuilt, address, description }) => {